Scenario Architecture is open for business and running at full capacity.

 - Less clutter to deal with.
 A large part of minimalism is removing all the associated clutter with it.
 This helps to simplify your life and makes it easier to clean and tidy your home.

-As you can see, white spaces can be advantageous if you know how to utilize them correctly.
-Simplify, minimize and balance your rooms in order to achieve a modern and Zen-like feel.
+- As you can see, white spaces can be advantageous if you know how to utilise them correctly.
+Simplify, minimise and balance your rooms in order to achieve a modern and Zen-like feel.
 With our lives being as busy as they are, it’s a great idea to switch gears and focus on relaxing.
 When you come back home, the last thing you want is to be tripping over clutter on the floor or lay down on your bed and feel irritated because you’re not at peace.